 After all, they’re lightweight and incredibly comfortable.
 But what just makes them so comfy?
 Most likely the exquisite ergonomic design and the potential physiological and mental benefits.

-Let’s have a closer look:
+Let’s have a closer look on what we mean:

 Hammocks usually make you fall asleep faster, the gentle swaying and unique support of the body looses bodily tensions and calms the mind down.
 The body also sleeps best when laying on it’s back and it’s head at a slight angle.
-Hammocks naturally position you to be in that formation.
+Hammocks naturally position you in that formation.
 It the netting and fabric also adjusts to your physical form and provides exact pressure where it’s needed.

 One of the weird things about sleep is that we like to feel like we’re infants again.
 Rocking back and forth reminds us of being held.
 Wrapping up in blankets feels like we’re being swaddled and hugged.
 And weirdest of all, we especially like the feeling of being in the womb again.

 For a newborn, the womb was all it’d known and was a safe, warm place.
-Hammocks provide that same atmosphere, mentality and many people with insomnia report sleeping more and better after getting a hammock.
+Hammocks provide that same “structure, feel, atmosphere and many people with insomnia report sleeping more and better after getting a hammock.
 For those who have trouble sleeping on a daily basis a hammock just be an answer to their prayers.

 In today’s world many people suffer back and neck pain.
 This comes from overworking, stressing out, sitting down too long, and generally bad posture.

 Hammocks can help with back and neck pain.
 It’s already been shown that mattresses are not the greatest for sleeping on with sore backs and aching necks.
 They don’t get us into the necessary position to relieve that pain.
 Pressure points along the back and neck are lessened, and only where the body really needs them to be.
 Not putting pressure where it’d be potentially harmful is a wonderful attribute to hammocks.

 Sleeping in hammocks overall improve concentration and focus throughout the day.
 This in turn leads to better reading, and learning.
 This is because particular brain waves focused on memory are stimulated during this type of sleep.